Top Supplements for Men's Health

 There’s a reason that fish oil supplements are the most popular supplements being taken today.
 Fish oil is one of the few sources of omega-3 essential fatty acids -- healthy fats that your body needs to function and can’t produce on its own.
 You can get omega-3s from fish, nuts, and seeds, but these are not typically a large part of the American diet.

-There is now a strong body of evidence showing that fish and fish oils have protective heart health benefits, with positive effects on several risk factors, including triglyceride levels, healthy blood vessel function, and inflammation.4,5,6,7 When you consider that heart disease is the leading cause of death in the U.S., and that men tend to develop it earlier than women, you can see why this supplement is first on our list.
+There is now a strong body of evidence showing that fish and fish oils have protective heart health benefits, with positive effects on several risk factors, including triglyceride levels, healthy blood vessel function, and a healthy inflammation response.4,5,6,7 When you consider that heart disease is the leading cause of death in the U.S., and that men tend to develop it earlier than women, you can see why this supplement is first on our list.

 But omega-3 fatty acids aren’t just good for your heart.
 These essential fats help make up healthy cell membranes throughout the body, and are especially concentrated in the brain.
 Fun fact: your brain is 60% fat, and about 30% of your gray matter is made up of DHA.8 Omega 3 fatty acids support healthy brain and nerve function and help regulate inflammation in the brain, which is a risk factor for mood disorders and cognitive decline.9,10 Omega 3s are also highly concentrated in sperm, and have been linked with better sperm quality and male fertility.11,12